jleverenz/finddup/README.md

 using the filecmp module.
 It will print a list of files that have duplicates in the fileset, suitable for further action (e.g. use xargs to move/remove).

-*WARNING* This is a simple script that served some immediate needs, so use it with caution on any files/data that are important to you.
+**WARNING** This should be considered _alpha_ software.
+Use it with caution on any files/data that are important to you.
 Note that this script itself will not modify anything, but using the resulting output should be done with care.

 Usage
 -----